patrickpichler/patrickpichler.github.io/content/posts/ebpf_helpers_in_kernel_versions/index.md

 {{< img "ebpf_docs.png" "eBPF docs landing page" >}}

-Not only does it contain documentation for most eBPF helpers,program types and maps, but also includes a kernel version it was introduced in.
+Not only does it contain documentation for most eBPF helpers, program types and maps, but also includes a kernel version it was introduced in.
 Take for example the `bpf_sk_storage_get` helper.
 The documentation for it can be found under [linux/helper-function/bpf_spin_lock/](https://docs.ebpf.io/linux/helper-function/bpf_sk_storage_get/).